spmfox/PodPlaybook/README.md

 - Rootless mode is being used, so tasks are written to use systemd user scope
   - Tasks would need to be tweaked for using the root user
 - ```containers``` user is automatically created during the ```host.yml``` play
+- The tasks were purposely kept simple, its expected that you use Podman runlabels for most options

 ## Limitations
 - Tasks were written to be run as the unprivileged user - however this is tricky in Ansible